danzeeeman/code_toolkit_S2022/05_WeekSix.md

 - A Playful Game
   - A playful game is something fun to play
+  - it can be an implementation of an existing game or something new you create
 - A Nonlinear Narrative
   - Tell a story in a new manner using Images, Video Clips, Audio, and Text
   - Make a Choose your Own Adventure